complexlogic/rsgain/README.md

 | WebM                                 | .webm                       |
 | Direct Stream Digital (DSD)          | .dsf                        |

-1. *Support for HE-AAC and xHE-AAC are available via the Fraunhofer FDK AAC library.
-For the static builds, the included FFmpeg was compiled with support, so no further action is required.
-For the dynamic builds, you will need to check if your build of FFmpeg was compiled with the '--enable-libfdk-aac' option, and compile it yourself if necessary*
-2. *Stream Version 8 (SV8) supported only.
+1. *Stream Version 8 (SV8) supported only.
 If you have files in the older SV7 format, you can convert them losslessly to SV8*

 ## Usage